danialgoodwin/ultimate-app/README.md

 - I don't always need to see the URL and action buttons, but it will likely be good to see the ____

 ### Removed features (at least for now)
+- SocialPage.
+Reason: Not MVP
+- BrowserPage.
+Reason: Not MVP
 - IdePage.
 Reason: Most actions can go into TextEditorPage, and there is plenty else to do.
 - MediaPage.
 Reason: Not interested now, and don't really have a great idea for it yet.